 As you will already know if you have read any other bonus related pages on this site, bingo bonuses are not all made equal, and this rings true when it comes to what they can be used for too.

-Some sites will let you spend your bonus on any game they offer, others might restrict it to bingo only or even specific bingo rooms depending on the bonus in question.
+Some sites will let you spend your bingo bonus on any game they offer, such as slots.
+Others might restrict it to bingo only or even specific bingo rooms depending on the bonus in question.

-It’s an overly complicated digital world out there isn’t it, but we are here to help you map it out.
+It’s an overly complicated digital world out there isn’t it, but I are here to help you map it out.

 Types of Bingo Bonus & Side Games